Peaky Blinders star pleads guilty to crack cocaine possession

 According to Mail Online, police were called after a pub manager discovered what he believed were crack cocaine fumes coming from the disabled toilet after Anderson had been in there.

-The British actor, whose other credits include The Revenant and recent Kevin Hart film Lift, was reportedly taken to a police staton where crack cocaine, amphetamines, diazepam and pregabalin were found.
+The British actor, whose other credits include The Revenant and the recent Kevin Hart film Lift, was reportedly taken to a police station where crack cocaine, amphetamines, diazepam and pregabalin were found.

-Anderson’s lawyer is believed to have told the court that Anderson had not been smoking crack cocaine, but said “he has found himself in an unfortunate position and should have had the strength to say no”.
+Anderson’s lawyer is believed to have told the court that he had not been smoking crack cocaine, saying: “He has found himself in an unfortunate position and should have had the strength to say no.”

 It’s reported his lawyer added: “You will recognise the defendant from a very intense part that he has played in a recent television programme.
 He is often recognised and does his best to please fans of the show by slipping into character.